 Mission, Vision & Values

-The mission at Odyssey Psychotherapy is to provide psychotherapy and counseling to promote resilience, integration and positive transformation after traumatic experiences.
-Odyssey Psychotherapy also educates others about how to effectively respond to, prevent, or lessen the impact of trauma.
+The mission of Odyssey Psychotherapy and Counseling is to provide psychotherapy and counseling to promote resilience, integration and positive transformation after traumatic experiences.
+Odyssey Psychotherapy and Counseling also educates others about how to effectively respond to, prevent, or lessen the impact of trauma.

-Odyssey Psychotherapy is dedicated to personal journeys of trauma healing and focuses on the development of a compassionately aware culture to support those who have experienced trauma.
+Odyssey Psychotherapy and Counseling is dedicated to personal journeys of trauma healing and focuses on the development of a compassionately aware culture to support those who have experienced trauma.

 Values and Guiding Principles